sygmaprotocol/sygma-relayer-deployment/README.md

 # Sygma relayer Deployment guide
-This guide is a ste-by-stp manual that will help you deploy Sygma Relayer and join Sygma Bridge MPC consensus.
+This guide is a step-by-step manual that will help you deploy Sygma Relayer and join the Sygma Bridge MPC consensus.
-*Note: This proces is not permissionles and should be agreed with Sygma team in advance.
+*Note: This process is not permissionless and should be agreed upon with the Sygma team in advance.
 For more information please visit [website](https://buildwithsygma.com/)*

-This deployment guide is based on assumptions that user will use AWS as an infrastructure provider and will use GitHub Actions as a deployment pipline.
-Althoug this guide is venodlocked for now, it is not meant to be like that so we are encoraging to use any providers of your choice.
+This deployment guide is based on assumptions that the user will use AWS as an infrastructure provider and will use GitHub Actions as a deployment pipeline.
+Although this guide is deadlocked for now, it is not meant to be like that so we are encouraging to use any providers of your choice.

-**While most of the code can be reused we still highly encoruage you to consider this guide to be more a demo then something to use directly on production without changes**
+**While most of the code can be reused we still highly encourage you to consider this guide to be more a demo than something to use directly on production without changes**

 ## Pre-requsitieves